CNA student

 Once I pass the skills how long do I have to take the written test?

-To obtain an approval to test letter, it's necessary to reach out to the Idaho Department of Health & Welfare.
-The quickest method to initiate contact is via email, as they handle a substantial volume of requests daily.
-You can email your inquiry to IDNAP@dhw.idaho.gov
+The quickest way to contact them is via email, as they handle a high volume of requests daily.
+Send your inquiry to: IDNAP@dhw.idaho.gov